-- Install the right footpeg stay (see Footpeg Stay Installation in the Frame chapter). - For the oxygen sensor equipped Models, route its lead correctly (see Cable, Wire, and Hose Routing section in the Appendix chapter).
+- Install the right footpeg stay (see Brake Pedal Installation in the Brakes chapter). - For the oxygen sensor equipped Models, route its lead correctly (see Cable, Wire, and Hose Routing section in the Appendix chapter). - Thoroughly warm up the engine, wait until the engine cools down, and retighten all the bolts and nuts.